ifpen/chalk-it/documentation/docs/chalkitapi.md

 chalkit.scheduler.executeDataNode(dataNodeName);
 ```

-This API allows to launch the schedule with the source node identified as _dataNodeName_ (the name of the dataNode that must be a string).
+This API triggers the scheduler with the source node identified as _dataNodeName_ (the name of the dataNode that must be a string).

 This functionality can be useful for a dataNode with [explicit trigger](ds/ds-execution-engine.md#explicit-trigger) flag set to true.
 Its execution can be explicitly triggered by this API, in addition to being triggered by an associated [push button](wdg/wdg-basic-inputs.md#push-button) widget or by clicking on the dataNode update icon ![Update](ds/img/refresh-icon.png "Update") present in the dataNodes list.